Studying in Germany puts you at the heart of Europe so you'll never be far from all that this culturally rich continent has to offer

 In Germany, there are substantial funding options available for all students seeking support while they study.
 The programmes and scholarships are diverse and offered by many institutions.
 Research all possibilities available and visit your international office for further assistance.

-Students attending a UK university can take part in the EU's flagship educational exchange programme Erasmus .
-This scheme offers work placements, study opportunities and language assistantships, which last from three months to one academic year in EU countries.
+Students attending a UK university can take part in the EU's education, training and youth support programme Erasmus+.
+The scheme replaces its predecessor 'Erasmus' and offers study, training, work experience and voluntary placements to millions of young people, students and adults.
+Opportunities last from three months to one academic year in EU countries.

 As an EU citizen, you are permitted to live in any EU country while studying as long as you: